Lando Norris: 2017: Debut

 The weekend following the Macau Grand Prix, Norris made his FIA Formula 2 debut with Campos Racing, replacing Ralph Boschung for the final round of the season at the Yas Marina Circuit.
-Prior to the season, Norris expressed that "[Charles Leclerc] has done it [in ] so if I want to beat or prove I'm just as a good [sic] then I'm going to have to win [the title as a rookie]", adding that he didn't think there was "any point in going for second or third".
+Prior to the season, Norris expressed that "[Charles Leclerc] has done it [in ] so if I want to beat or prove I'm just as a good [sic] then I'm going to have to win [the title as a rookie]", adding that he did not think there was "any point in going for second or third".

 2018: Runner-up to Russell

 Norris competed full-time in the 2018 FIA Formula 2 Championship, racing alongside Sérgio Sette Câmara at Carlin.
 Norris won the opening race at the Bahrain International Circuit from pole position, however, this would prove to be his only race victory of the season.
 He scored consistent points and podium finishes to hold the lead of the championship until the sixth round at the Red Bull Ring, when George Russell passed him in the standings.
 Norris retired from both races at the eleventh round at Sochi Autodrom, ruling him out of championship contention and dropping him to third place in the standings behind Alex Albon, although he recovered to second place after the final round in Abu Dhabi.